-A performance comparison between in-memory key-value data stores is more of an intellectual exercise than of any practical importance – unless you are deploying systems at such scale that this becomes interesting as a cost-saving measure.
+A performance comparison between in-memory key-value data stores is more of an intellectual exercise than of any practical importance – unless you are deploying systems at such a scale that this becomes interesting as a cost-saving measure.
 This is because such stores are IO bound and usually the network latency might play a bigger role in application perceived latency than the database latency.

 A more practical performance aspect is storage efficiency – how much data can be packed in the same amount of memory.
 Even here, the internal data structures used by Redis vary based on the data size.
 So any discussion on performance between these databases should be taken with a pinch of salt.

 Let’s take a look at some comparisons shown in a 2016 research paper.
-In this paper, the authors experiment the widely used in-memory databases to measure their performance in terms of:
+In this paper, the authors experiment with the widely used in-memory databases to measure their performance in terms of:

 - The time taken to complete operations.